James Lowe (rugby union): New Zealand

+Leinster

 On 6 March 2017, Lowe signed for Irish province Leinster in the Pro14 ahead of the 2017–18 season.
 Despite arriving late in the season due to commitments with Tasman, he quickly established himself as a fans' favourite scoring 10 tries and beating 41 defenders.
 He scored a try in the quarter finals of the Champions cup, seeing off the reigning champions Saracens.
 Lowe achieved winners' medals in both the European Champions Cup and Pro14 in his first season.

-In June 2020, Lowe signed a new three-year contract with Leinster covering the 2021–22 through 2022–23 seasons.
+In June 2020, he signed a new three-year contract with Leinster covering the 2021–22 through 2022–23 seasons.
+Lowe was selected in Leinster's defeat to La Rochelle in the 2023 European Rugby Champions Cup final.

 International career

+Māori All Blacks

 Lowe represented New Zealand Schools in 2010 and was part of the successful side which defeated Australia.